enderpirate98/fedora-minimal/README.md

 After setting your username an password, check to see if the timezone information is correct and don't forget to change the 24 hour clock to am/pm to get what you're used to (if you can't change the time format try clciking the ``Use Network Time`` toggle and switch it, don't forget to switch the toggle back)

-As for software selection go with the ``Minimal Install`` option and if you need wifi then somewhere in the list to the right there should be a ``NetworkManager`` option that will make connecting to wifi possible
+As for software selection go with the ``Minimal Install`` option and if you need wifi then somewhere in the list to the right there should be a ``Common NetworkManager Submodules`` option that will make connecting to wifi possible

 After that in the main menu click ``Begin Installation`` and wait for your (Very little packages!)
 Fedora system install